biboudis/streamalg/README.md

-## Defunctionalizing main.java.Streams for Java
+## Defunctionalizing Streams for Java

 ### Streams-Zoo
 * [Clash of the Lambdas](http://biboudis.github.io/clashofthelambdas/)